 Whether an expense is a valid special or extraordinary expense is dependent on the unique circumstances of your family.
 An expense may be special or extraordinary for one family and not for another.
 For example, competitive hockey may be covered in base child support for a high-income family and be considered extraordinary for a modest-income family.

-Children support doesn’t necessarily stop when the child turns 18 years old.
+Support doesn’t necessarily stop when the child turns 18 years old.

-Child support is paid for as long as a child is considered a “child of the marriage” or over 18 and unable to withdraw from their parents’ financial care due to education, illness, disability, or other reason.
+Support continues for as long as a child is considered a “child of the marriage” or over 18 and unable to withdraw from their parents’ financial care due to education, illness, disability, or other reason.

 Your total income for child support purposes may be different from your total income for income tax purposes.

 Calculating income for child support purposes may be different than just looking at your total income on your Income Tax Return.
 The income for child support of parents who are T4 employees, with no other income or income adjustments, is usually the same as their gross employment income.